Flotomate/product_docs/source/knowledge-management/authoring-an-article-faq.rst

         :alt: figure 4.2

-   .. note:: Managing Knowledge content requires Knowledge rights.
+   .. note:: Creating Knowledge content requires :ref:`Create Knowledge<Technician Roles>` right.

-   .. note:: Please refer to :numref:`kbf-4.1`.
+   .. note:: Please refer to :numref:`kbf-4.2`.

-4. In section-A (:numref:`kbf-4`), you add a title to the Article (Question in case of an FAQ).
+4. In section-A (:numref:`kbf-4.2`), you add a title to the Article (Question in case of an FAQ).
 A suitable title should convey the purpose of the Article using searchable keywords.

-5. In section-B (:numref:`kbf-4`), you get to define the following things:
+5. In section-B (:numref:`kbf-4.2`), you get to define the following things:

     a. **Folder Name**: This is a required field.
 An Article/FAQ has to reside in a folder, and users create all the folders in Knowledge.